risk-first/website/practices/Testing.md

 ### Testing Level

 However, if possible, it's better to break open the white box and test the components _themselves_.
+This means you end up having "higher" and "lower" level tests, depending on the scope of the **Sytsem Under Test**.
 There are several advantages to this:

  - First, tests become less "brittle":   the smaller the **System Under Test**, the less **Context** it needs to operate, therefore the more insulated it is to changes in other parts of the system.
 As a counter-example, if _all_ of your tests run over the whole system, and the authentication system changes, does that break all the tests?
 This is an argument from [Complexity-Risk](Complexity-Risk).
  - Tests at the "whole system" level are usually longer-running since they require starting up the whole system, and also require more data and context to run.
 This is an argument both from [Complexity-Risk](Complexity-Risk) and [Process Risk](Process-Risk).